 I used Air BnB for our first night in the Florida Keys when we couldn’t find ANYTHING available for less that $300 on all the last minute websites and directly with hotels.
 We ended up staying on a boat and what was a stressful experience became a memorable one.

-I used in to find the most beautiful apartment in Strasbourg, France and we totally loved that trip.
+I’ve used in to find Instagram-worthy apartments such as a kitsch apartment in Strasbourg, France, and a boho apartment in Wynwood, Miami.
 Always do a scout of available hotels and hostels beforehand, as sometimes it works out way more expensive.
 But usually I LOVE airbnb.

-***Use this code for $40 off your booking!***
+***Use this code for a discount off your first booking!***

 For luxe-for-less getaways: secretescapes.com

 The world’s best boutique hotels at members-only rates.
 This is the perfect website to find a truly luxury getaway on a budget.